nachifur/DMTN/README.md

 * https://github.com/knazeri/edge-connect

 # 6. Citation
-If you find our work useful in your research, please consider citing:
 ```
 @ARTICLE{liu2023decoupled,
   author={Liu, Jiawei and Wang, Qiang and Fan, Huijie and Li, Wentao and Qu, Liangqiong and Tang, Yandong},